K200265-Insia-Farhan/summation_calculator/README.md

 # Jenkins CI/CD Pipeline And Code Analysis Using SonarQube
 Dependencies Installation Document Link: [https://docs.google.com/document/d/1Yc98ju_Knj5h5E5oX2mXBAv7JYQxivBd4a6ke1EZ8Vg/edit?usp=sharing]
+## Task Description :
+The task was to develop a CI pipeline using Jenkins for automated build and testing.
+Every time the pipeline is triggered, JUnit test cases are automatically executed to validate code functionality across diverse input scenarios.
+SonarQube was attached to assess code quality, identifying and rectifying any issues.

+## 1.Add JDK, Git and Maven as tools In Jenkins:
+###  a.
+Install JDK, Git and Maven on Local Machine:
+First install  JDK, Git and Maven on local machine and set enviroment variables.
+###  b.
+Configure JDK, Git and Maven as tools in Jenkins:

 ## 1. Github Repository:
 [https://github.com/K200265-Insia-Farhan/summation_calculator.git]
 ![1](https://github.com/K200265-Insia-Farhan/summation_calculator/assets/145255205/3e6b8041-dff6-4527-bf3e-2d7a5d67aed1)